 Day 4 is our "open" day.
 You can take it as a rest day, go rock climbing on the Riffelhorn or, if you have the energy, do the Breithorn.
-For this last we ride the Klein Matterhorn cable car to over 12000 feet elevation before we start out across the glacier.
+For this last we ride the Klein Matterhorn cable car to over 3800 meters, 12450 feet, elevation before we start out across the glacier.
 We have our choice of two routes, the easier normal route or the more challenging Half Traverse.
 We return to Zermatt for the night.

 Climb Monte Rosa and return to Zermatt. for the ascent of Monte Rosa, we'll get wake up very early indeed, usually about 1 in the morning.
 It is a long climb and we need adequate time to get up the peak and descend back to Zermatt for the night.

 Another rest/travel day as we take the train to Chamonix.
 This is about a 5 hour trip and we usually arrive in Chamonix about 3 or 4 pm.
 As with the journey from Grindelwald to Zermatt, this leg starts and ends with narrow-gauge cog mountain railways, but includes a section of faster regular gauge trains in the flat Rhône valley.